Follow everything you care about.

 Add football fixtures to Apple Calendar with an ICS feed, set up iPhone and Mac sync, and fix common problems when match updates stop.

-Football fixtures become household logistics once more than one person cares about the match.
-A shared calendar gives everyone the same kickoff times, reduces last-minute conflicts, and keeps tournament weeks from taking over the family chat.
+Football fixtures turn into household logistics the moment more than one person cares about the match.
+A shared calendar gives everyone the same kickoff times, cuts last-minute clashes, and keeps tournament weeks from taking over the family chat.
+The cleanest setup splits two jobs: a KOC feed for the fixtures, a shared calendar for the plans.

-Use one shared family calendar for viewing plans and one subscribed ICS feed for the actual fixture list.
-The ICS feed stays read-only and updates match data.
-The shared calendar holds your personal notes: who is watching, where dinner moves, or whether the match is recorded.
+Use one shared family calendar for viewing plans and one subscribed KOC feed for the actual fixture list.
+The feed stays read-only and updates match data automatically.
+The shared calendar holds the human decisions: who is watching, where dinner moves, whether the match is recorded.

 If everyone uses iPhone, iPad, or Mac:

 This keeps fixture data separate from family decisions.
-If a kickoff time changes, the subscribed feed updates.
-If your plan changes, edit the family event.
+If a kickoff moves, the feed updates.
+If your plan changes, you edit the family event.

-Google works well for mixed Android and web users:
+Google works well for mixed Android and web households:

-Google mobile apps can display subscribed calendars, but the subscription should be added from the web interface first.
+Google mobile apps display subscribed calendars, but the subscription should be added from the web first.

-For Microsoft-heavy households, add the ICS feed in Outlook on the web or desktop, then create a separate shared calendar for family plans.
-If some members use Apple or Google, the simplest rule is to share the viewing plan calendar and let each person subscribe to the fixture feed in their own calendar app.
+For Microsoft-heavy households, add the KOC feed in Outlook on the web or desktop, then create a separate shared calendar for plans.
+If some members use Apple or Google, share the viewing-plan calendar and let each person subscribe to the fixture feed in their own app.

-Do not duplicate every fixture manually.
+Do not duplicate every fixture by hand.
 Add only the human decisions:

 For dense tournament periods, pin a few priority matches instead of flooding everyone with every game.

-If one person sees the fixtures and another does not, confirm whether the issue is the ICS subscription or the shared family calendar.
+If one person sees the fixtures and another does not, work out whether the issue is the KOC subscription or the shared family calendar.
 They are separate layers.
-If notifications are inconsistent, each person should set alerts on their own device because shared calendars do not always push identical alerts across platforms.
+If notifications are inconsistent, each person should set alerts on their own device, because shared calendars do not always push identical alerts across platforms.

-Each person can subscribe to the same feed, but the feed itself is not where family notes should live.
+Each person can subscribe to the same KOC feed, but the feed is not where family notes belong.
 Use a shared calendar for plans.

 Yes.
 The same structure works for watch parties, five-a-side groups, and supporters' clubs.